 Kind of race: FourCross (4X)

 Category: C2 (Elite Men/Elite Women)

 § 1 Registration

-Unlicenced riders under age of 18 require a declaration of consent by their parents or other legal guardian.
-They have to deliver the signed form at the number board handing out.
+Unlicenced riders under the age of 18 require a declaration of consent by their parents or other legal guardians.
+They must hand in the signed form at the number board distribution.

-The transfer/delivery of a starting slot to third parties is always precluded.
+The transfer/delivery of a starting slot to third parties is always prohibited.

 All licence riders have to show the UCI-Licence at the riders’ confirmation on-site.

 § 2 Registration time limit

 The deadline for registration and payment is May 16, 2023, at 24h00.
 If the registered starter cannot attend the race, they have no right to reclaim the registration fee.
 If the registration quota is reached, the organizers reserve the right to close registration prematurely.

 The registration will be valid when the registration process is completed and the PayPal payment is made.
 If the fee is received on the account, a confirmation email will be sent.